LELEC210X/LELEC210X/mcu/src/mcu/README.md

 ```
 >NOTE : The model can also be a custom wrapper class, that allows to use the .predict(X) method, so that you can have any X depending on the parametters as defined above, and return a y that is the same length as the "classes" list.

-### Instruction on use of the Mel Window
+### Instruction on use of the Mel Window (WARNING BUGS)
 The mel window is the most patched up window in the whole program, as i had a hard time implementing it without a complete rewrite as i will explain further on in the document.
-This means that if you want to use it with for example, a feature vector of 30x30, then you will first have to modify the parametters in the parametter window or initialization function for the database.
-Only then, when you open the Mel Window, will the graphs work properly and not crash because of weird data formats.
+This means that, if you want to use it with for example: a feature vector of 30x30 and a different model path, then you will first have to modify the parametters in the parametter window or initialization function for the database.
+Only then, can you open the Mel Window, and make the graphs work properly and not create errors or crash because of weird data formats.

 ## Internal Structure/Architecture of the `uart_readerV4`
 TBD